amrullah/amrullah.github.io/pages/Collections.md

 filters:: {"templates" false}
 type:: [[Portal]]
 alias:: collection, Collection
-description:: Generic collection of various entities that are not a "topic" tags::
+description:: Generic collection of various entities that are not a concept or topic tags::